-Our principal sources of liquidity and capital in recent periods have been cash flows provided by operating activities, proceeds from the sale of lease pool equipment and net proceeds from the issuance of preferred stock.
-We believe that our liquidity needs for the next 12 months will be met from cash on hand, cash provided by operating activities and net proceeds from the issuance of preferred stock.
+Our principal sources of liquidity and capital in recent periods have been cash on hand, proceeds from the sale of lease pool equipment and net proceeds from the issuance of Preferred Stock.
+We believe that our liquidity needs for the next 12 months will be met from cash on hand, cash provided by operating activities and net proceeds from the issuance of Preferred Stock.
+As of July 31, 2019 we had 76,736 of our Preferred Stock remaining available to be issued through our ATM program.
 We may also generate cash from the sale of additional lease pool equipment from time to time.
 However, should our needs for liquidity increase, such as to make an acquisition, we may seek to issue debt or other equity securities.